 Current San Jose Gateway PhD Students

 All San José Gateway PhD students must attend the annual in-person residency.
-Upon acceptance, incoming students should begin planning their attendance at the San José State University Summer Residency (July 31-August 4, 2017).
+Upon acceptance, incoming students should begin planning their attendance at the San José State University Summer Residency (July 31-August 4, 2017/July 30-August 3, 2018).
 Students can choose from a variety of accommodations – the University maintains a list of hotels close to the university, and dormitory-style rooms are available on campus in the summer.